Resource

 Lire cette page en français

-Canadian small businesses and Quebec travailleurs autonomes search for practical guidance on deposit.
-This page explains what to put on the document, how taxes usually apply, and how to move from quote to paid invoice faster.
+Canadian small businesses and self-employed workers in Quebec often use deposits to reserve time, order materials, or reduce cash-flow risk.
+This page explains what to put on a deposit invoice, how taxes usually apply, and how to move from quote to final invoice faster.

 What this guide covers